molgenis/molgenis-emx2/README.md

 *  show only schemas in navigator if anonymous or logged in user can view
 *  ensure columns are retrieved in same order as they were created
 *  remove 'plus' from central if you don't have permission

-### first
 *  implement settings to point to custom bootstrap css URL
 *  implement menu setting so we can standardize menu as a default setting

-*  implement JSON data type that we can use in settings (validating form)
+### first
+*  enable user role based menu visibility
 *  ENSURE PASSWORD IS NOT IN THE LOGS
-*  add standard an lastUpdated column, as a system column
+*  add audit trail
+*  implement order by in table view, default on lastUpdated
+*  implement show/hide of columns
-*  implement order, default on lastUpdated
+*  implement order of columns in table view, default on lastUpdated
 *  bug, if I filter on refback column it fails, must now select reback.other column
 *  upload files directly into postgresql
 *  documentation framework so we can start adding some docs